appsfire/Appsfire-Unity-plugin/README.md

 # IV] Xcode and frameworks

-We're using the projet `XUPorter` to automatically add some frameworks to your Xcode project.
+We're using the project `XUPorter` to automatically add some frameworks to your Xcode project.
 If you're building the demo project, it should directly work! (you can find the plugin in /Assets/Editor/XUPorter).

+Note: It seems that since Unity 5, XUPorter has difficulties adding `AdSupport.framework` after the build of the iOS project.
+Thus you may have to manually add it to your Xcode after the build.

 When you're implementing the sdk into your project, you can either use XUPorter, or manually add the following frameworks after the build that creates the Xcode projet:

 * Accelerate
 * AdSupport
 * CoreText